paradajz/core/README.md

     - Module used to initiate MCU reboot.
 - SPI
     - Used for easier access to SPI peripheral inside AVR.
-- Interrupt
-    - Simple macros used to disable and enable all interrupts.

 Only ADC module requires configuration.